Chelsea 2-2 Burnley: Maurizio Sarri allegedly called 'sh*t Italian' by member of Burnley backroom team as Chelsea consider action | Goal.com

 Sarri would subsequently refuse to undertake his post-match press conference duties, with assistant boss Zola addressing the media instead.

-Goal understands that referee Kevin Friend will mention the language allegedly used by the Burnley backroom staff member towards Sarri in his report, with both teams likely to face an FA charge of failing to control their players.

-And Zola has confirmed that Sarri was left "offended" by what had gone on and thus preferred not to speak to the press, with the Blues considering taking action.
+Goal understands that both teams are likely to face an FA charge of failing to control their players, while Zola has confirmed Sarri was left "offended" by what had gone on and thus preferred not to speak to the press.

 "The reason [for Sarri not showing up after the game] is he's very frustrated, so he'd prefer not to come over here," he told reporters.